TobiasPSP/doneland_sources/Components/Power/Measuring Current/Via Shunt/README.md

 Obviously, the measurement should not influence the circuitry: the inserted resistor must have a *very low* value in the range of only a few *milliohm*.
 Such resistors are called **Shunt**.

 When you add a **Shunt** to your circuit, almost all of the current passes the low-resistance **Shunt** directly.
-Only a tiny fraction is used by the *voltmeter* to measure the voltage drop at the **Shunt** which is proportional to the total current.
+Only a tiny fraction is used by the *voltmeter* to measure the voltage drop at the **Shunt**.
+The current is equal to the voltage drop across the shunt resistor divided by the resistance of the shunt resistor.

 ## Selecting a Shunt